 Steamboat Springs (aka “Ski Town U.S.A.”) has produced more U.S. Winter Olympic athletes than any other town in the country — 88 in total!
 You can drive there from Denver — it’s a three and a half- to four-hour drive — or you can fly right into Steamboat Springs nonstop from 15 cities (or connect from 350 other airports).
-The resort has a ski village with wagons, so you can load your tired kids (tadpoles to Flora and me) and all of your gear.
+This Ikon Pass destination has a ski village with wagons, so you can load your tired kids (tadpoles to Flora and me) and all of your gear.
 We love little touches like this that make a ski resort super welcoming for families with young children.
 It helps make Ski Town U.S.A. one of the best ski resorts in Colorado for families!

 You’ll find a variety of terrain for everyone in your group at Steamboat.
 It offers just under 3,000 acres of skiing and some long, thigh-burning runs.
 It has night skiing, and there is plenty of fun off the mountain, such as natural hot springs, sleigh-ride dinners, tubing, ice skating, a mountain coaster and fun family events like festivals, Friday night fireworks and dance parties.

 Aspen/Snowmass is actually made up of four ski destinations — Snowmass, Aspen Mountain, Aspen Highlands and Buttermilk, plus two nearby towns (Aspen and Snowmass).
 Each ski resort offers something a little different, allowing you to try out different ski resorts with one lift ticket.
 All are on the Ikon Pass.
 But they all boast about their famous powder!
 Buttermilk’s Hideout Children’s Center is a perfect place for kids to learn to ski.
 The Aspen/Snowmass area has an alpine coaster, tubing, snow cat dinners, snowshoeing, cross-country skiing and touches the kids will jump for, such as free s’mores and après ski kid programming.